Stereotypes of Hispanic and Latino Americans in the United States: Cholo

-A very common stereotype of Hispanic/Latino males is that of the criminal, gang member or "cholo".
-It is connected to the idea of Hispanic/Latinos being lower class and living in dangerous neighborhoods that breed the attitude of "cholo".
+A frequently documented stereotype of Hispanic and Latino males is the portrayal as criminals, gang members, or "cholos".
 Cholo and chola are terms often used in the United States to denote members of the Chicano gang subculture.
 The individuals are characterized by a defiant street attitude, a distinctive dress style, and the use of caló slang or speech.
-In the United States, the term "cholo" often has a negative connotation and so tends to be imposed upon a group of people, rather than being used as a means of self-identification.
+In the United States, the term "cholo" often has a negative connotation and tends to be imposed upon a group of people rather than used as a means of self-identification.
 This leads to considerable ambiguity in how the term is defined.
 In its most basic usage, it always refers to a degree of indigeneity.

 "Illegal alien"/ "job stealer"

-Hispanic/Latinos are frequently seen as the "others" in the United States despite their large percentage of the population.
-The otherness becomes a lens in which to view them as foreign or not being American.
-That mentality creates the stereotype and the concept of job stealing.
-Generally, the term "immigrant" has positive connotations in relation to the development and operation of democracy and US history, but "illegal aliens" are vilified.
+Studies have documented the portrayal of Hispanics and Latinos as "others" or foreigners in the United States, despite their significant population presence.
+Research by Warner (2005) found that while the term "immigrant" generally carries positive connotations in U.S. discourse, "illegal aliens" are often vilified.
 The term "illegal alien" is defined as "a foreign person who is living in a country without having official permission to live there."
-Although many Latino/Hispanic Americans were born in the United States or have legal status, they can be dismissed as immigrants or foreigners who live without proper documentation taking opportunities and resources from real Americans.
-Immigrants have been represented as depriving citizens of jobs, as welfare-seekers, or as criminals.
-Especially with the recent political/social movement in the United States for stricter immigration law, Americans are blaming Hispanics for "stealing jobs" and negatively impacting the economy.
+According to Warner, media representations have depicted immigrants as depriving citizens of jobs, seeking welfare benefits, or engaging in criminal activity, stereotypes that persist despite many Hispanic and Latino Americans being native-born or holding legal status.
+Scholarship has examined how debates over immigration policy have reinforced associations between Hispanic identity and unauthorized immigration.

 Homogeneous origin

-A very common stereotype, as well as mentality, is that all Hispanic/Latino individuals have the same ethnic background, race and culture, when in reality there are numerous subgroups with unique identities.
-Americans tend to explain all of Latin America in terms of the nationalities or countries that they know.
-For instance, in the Midwest and the Southwest, Latin Americans are largely perceived as Mexicans, but in the East, particularly in the New York and Boston areas, people consider Latin Americans through their limited interactions with Dominicans and Puerto Ricans.
-In Miami, Central Americans and Cubans are the reference group for interpreting Latin America.
-The idea of homogeneity is so extensive in U.S. society that even important politicians tend to treat Latin America as a culturally-unified region.
+Research has documented stereotyping of Hispanic and Latino populations as culturally homogeneous, despite significant diversity in ethnic background, race, and culture across subgroups.
+According to Alarcón (2014), regional perceptions of Latin Americans in the United States are often shaped by the nationalities most present in those areas.
+In the Midwest and the Southwest, Latin Americans are largely perceived as Mexicans, while in the East, particularly in the New York and Boston areas, perceptions are shaped by Dominican and Puerto Rican populations.
+In Miami, Central Americans and Cubans are the primary reference groups.
+Alarcón found that this tendency toward homogenization extends throughout U.S. society, with even politicians often treating Latin America as a culturally-unified region.